polkadot-fellows/RFCs/text/0166-snowbridge-emergency-pause-pallet.md

 ## Summary

-Add a new FRAME pallet to BridgeHub (`snowbridge-pallet-emergency-pause`) that lets any account post a 100,000 DOT deposit to halt Snowbridge end-to-end.
+Add a new FRAME pallet to BridgeHub (`snowbridge-pallet-emergency-pause`) that lets any account post a configured deposit (suggested to be 100,000 DOT) to halt Snowbridge end-to-end.
 The halt is a best-effort sequence of seven side-effecting calls (five BridgeHub-local, one XCM to AssetHub, one outbound governance command to the Ethereum Gateway) with `on_initialize` retry of any leg that fails to land.
-Fellowship resolves the trigger as genuine (refund) or malicious (slash to treasury); a 7-day on-chain backstop refunds and resets only if Fellowship is incapacitated.
+Fellowship resolves the trigger as genuine (refund) or malicious (slash to treasury); a time-based (suggested 7 days) on-chain backstop refunds and resets only if Fellowship is incapacitated.
 This is the reactive half of a two-layer halt strategy; see the companion Snowbridge Circuit Breakers RFC (TBA) for the preventive half.

 ## Motivation